blnkblnk/blueit/README.md

 **Required Must-have Stories**

-* User will be able log create account and login
+* User will be able log create account and login (DONE)
 * Users are able to set their profile picture
 * User will be able to view trending posts
 * User will be able to view comments on posts